-- 1. Setting up to run O-Plan: this section describes the O-Plan startup scripts and the environment variables used to run both the planner and execution agent. - 2.
-Running O-Plan: this section describes how to run the O-Plan system as either a planning or execution agent. - 3.
-Plan and World Interfaces: this section describes the PlanWorld interface used by O-Plan to allow the user to browse on either the plan or world state. - 4.
+- 1. Setting up to run O-Plan: this section describes the O-Plan startup script and the environment variables used to run the system. - 2.
+Running O-Plan: this section describes how to run the O-Plan system as a planning. - 3.
+Plan and World Interfaces: this section describes the PlanWorld interface used by O-Plan to allow the user to examine on either the plan or world state. - 4.
 O-Plan Processes and Internal Structure: this section provides an overview of the way in which an O-Plan agent is implemented in terms of the mapping of processes to components and the way in which these components communicate. - 5.
-Typing Lisp Commands: this section deals with inputting of Lisp commands into the O-Plan system, e.g. turning on some of the debugging tools. - 6.
+Typing Lisp Commands: this section deals with inputting of Lisp commands into the O-Plan system, e.g. to turn on some of the debugging tools. - 6.
 Dealing with Lisp Errors: this sections deals with Lisp errors which sometimes occur.
 These can either be caused by typing errors in entering Lisp commands or by errors in the O-Plan code.
 In the latter case they should be reported to the O-Plan development team. - 7.
 Control Panel and Trace Information within O-Plan: this section deals with obtaining different levels of trace information within the O-Plan system. - 8.
 Example Demonstration: this section provides step by step instructions on running an example demonstration.
-The demonstration domains available are described in detail in the Demonstration Guide. - 9.
-Example AutoCAD Demonstration: this section provides step by step instructions on running AutoCAD as a PlanWorld viewer for the Pacifica and Space Station Assembly domains.